|

 Our family has been enjoying eggnog my whole life and I never thought much about it.

-However, once we began our real food journey, I was curious to look a little deeper into what exactly was in this store bought drink.
+However, once we began our real food journey, I was curious to look a little deeper into what exactly was in this store-bought drink.
 The ingredient list read: “milk, cream, sugar, corn syrup, skim milk, corn syrup solids, sugared egg yolks, grade A whey powder, dextrose, corn starch, natural flavor nutmeg, annatto & turmeric extract (for color), guar gum, carrageenan, salt, locust bean gum.”

 In case you missed it, I highlighted the 5 different kinds of sugar in that eggnog.
 Yikes!
 From that day forward I was dead set on finding a better eggnog option for my family.